-Each of the courses offered within the MA program is designed to reflect the best practices in the field of arts in medicine.
-As national leaders in research and real-world involvement, the UF Center for Arts in Medicine and its faculty strive to provide a relevant, comprehensive curriculum that supports students as they develop their skills.
+Each of the courses offered within the MA program is designed to reflect the best practices in the field of arts in health.
+As national leaders in research and practice, the UF Center for Arts in Medicine and its faculty strive to provide a relevant, updated, comprehensive curriculum that supports students as they develop their skills.

 Note: All courses are 8 weeks except for the Arts in Medicine Graduate Practicum and the Arts in Medicine Capstone, which are both 16 weeks.Core Curriculum (15 credit hours)